 Tryouts are a vital part of your recruitment process.
 It’s simultaneously the most difficult hoop your prospective applicants will need to jump through while also being the most specific.
 Your tryouts should be split into two sections: skills assessment and cultural fit.
 The first section should focus on skills that are necessary to succeed in your organization.
-Build an assessment that allows them to demonstrate that they have either the necessary skills or the potential to develop them.
+Build an assessment that allows them to demonstrate that prospective students have either the necessary skills or the potential to develop them.
 Second, you’ll want to ensure a cultural fit.
-While you want to maintain an open mind with regard to the type of people you want to accept, there are certain qualities that you might want to weed out like laziness, apathy, and disloyalty.
+While you want to maintain an open mind with regard to the type of people you want to accept, there are certain qualities that you should aim to weed out like laziness, apathy, and disloyalty.
 Your interview should seek to identify if your prospective candidate displays any of those tendencies.

 That being said, certain personality characteristics are difficult to identify.
 The biases of your evaluating members may also come into play when evaluating an individual’s cultural fit.
 Therefore, you should weigh the skills assessment higher than the culture fit.
 I personally use a 65% to 35% weight towards the skills assessment (in other words, I consider the skills assessment to be about 2 times as important as the cultural fit).
 Select the distribution that makes the most sense for you.

 In case two, if you’re the leader of an organization that focuses on board games or intramural sports, etc. You may want to create a more relaxed environment where people can come and go as they please.
-In those scenarios, it may also not be necessary to hold tryouts.
+In those scenarios, it may not be necessary to hold tryouts.

-As you assess what you want your applicants to demonstrate in the skills section of the tryout, you’ll want to identify the skills that make a great member of your team.
+As you think about what you want your applicants to demonstrate in the skills section of the tryout, you’ll want to identify the skills that make a great member of your team.
 A desired skill can vary depending on your organization.
 To assist with this process, I’ve included some examples from tryouts that I’ve held:

-CS1: The Speech & Debate Team’s main goal was both to improve our members’ ability to communicate and to achieve competitive success.
+CS1 (Speech & Debate): The Speech & Debate Team’s main goal was both to improve our members’ ability to communicate and to achieve competitive success.
 Thus, our tryouts asked potential members to prepare a presentation or an argument.
 For public address, the persuasiveness, emotional impact, and delivery of the presentation would be evaluated.
 For debaters, a mock debate was staged with evaluations focusing on analytics, insight, and argumentation.

 Depending on the type of skills assessment you decide to hold, you’ll want to ensure appropriate preparation time.
 Optimally, you’ll give your participants a week to prepare from the date of your last information session.
 If you hold tryouts too soon, your applicants won’t have time to prepare and you won’t be able to differentiate who worked hard to join your organization and who didn’t.
 If you hold tryouts more than a week out, people will have joined other organizations and may not be interested in joining another.
 Not to mention, giving your newcomers a week will give them time to stew about their chances and talk with their friends about the process for entering your group.
 It will build up anticipation and make your students feel invested in the process.
 A week will balance optimal preparation time without sacrificing the momentum of your recruitment process.